akononovicius/physRisk-content-repository/articles/2016/netvarkaus-magneto-modelis.md

 HTML5 applet
 ------------

-In the applet bellow we present the implementation of the modified [Ising model](/ising-model) on 50×50 2D square lattice.
+In the applet below we present the implementation of the modified [Ising model](/ising-model) on 50×50 2D square lattice.
 In the applet window you can see four figures - current spatial spin distribution graph, evolution of energy, entropy and